sysdiglabs/terraform-aws-secure-for-cloud/use-cases/nontf-org-three-cross-account-k8s-theat-compliance.md

           "Resource": "<CLOUDTRAIL_S3_ARN>/*"
        }
         ```
-   - Last step, is to allow cross-account `assumeRole`, but first we need to create the user on next steps.
+   - Last step, is to allow cross-account `assumeRole`, but first we need to create the user/role on next steps.
 We will
      come to this IAM role afterwards.

 <br/><br/>